jamie-thompson/jamie-thompson.github.io/_pages/about.md

 - Cultural evolution of medicinal plant knowledge, to reveal deep ancestral origins and new adaptive strategies But I am also very interested in other things, including mass extinctions, trait evolution, and other things (even non-plants sometimes).

 I teach undergraduate courses in conservation biology, and have taught population genetics previously.
-I supervise BSc research students on topics as diverse as the evolution of infanticide in primates, predicotrs of viral diversity in bats, and whether hummingbirds accelerated bromeliad diversification.
+I supervise BSc research students on topics as diverse as the evolution of infanticide in primates, predictors of viral diversity in bats, and whether hummingbirds accelerated bromeliad diversification.
 I co-supervise PhD students on drivers of geophyte evolution, and the ethnobotany of traditional Chinese medicine.

 Ongoing projects:
 - A database of morphological, phylogenetic, and ecological data for Cactaceae for >1,000 species